SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 	}

 #### *raiseEvent(target :: String, event :: String, data :: String)*
 Raises the event in the supplied target process.
 If *target* is *false*, the event is raised in the current process.
 Otherwise, *target* must use the [*winTitle*](https://www.autohotkey.com/docs/misc/WinTitle.htm) syntax of AutoHotkey to identify a target process through one of its windows or using its process id.
+Returns *true*, if the event has been successfully delivered.

 ***